-Lecturers Module 1: Prof. R. Di Capua (roberto.dicapua@unina.it) Module 2: Prof. G. M. De Luca (gabriellamaria.deluca@unina.it) Credits 4 CFU Planned hours 24 hours (12 lectures (6 per module), 2 hours each) Planned schedule To be arranged in discussion with students Prerequisites Basic knowledge of classical general physics and fundamentals of quantum mechanics.
+Lecturers Module 1: R. Di Capua (roberto.dicapua@unina.it) Module 2: G. M. De Luca (gabriellamaria.deluca@unina.it) Credits 4 CFU Planned hours 24 hours (12 lectures (6 per module), 2 hours each) Planned schedule To be arranged in discussion with students Prerequisites Basic knowledge of classical general physics and fundamentals of quantum mechanics.
 One or two lectures (depending on the students' background) will be devoted to the few needed basic concepts of solid-state physics.
 Description The course aims to illustrate the foundation of physics of surfaces and interfaces and to provide an outline of the features of the most important advanced spectroscopic techniques.
 It is conceived to be of potential interest not only for Ph.D. students working in the physics of matter, but also for those involved in other fields of physics and of material sciences, due to the development of fundamental issues and methodologies of wide application.
 The main body of the course will be organized along the following two lines, corresponding to the partition into the two modules.
-Module 1: After a summary of the main concepts in the physics of materials and solids, the lectures will illustrate the basic phenomenological and theoretical aspects of the physics of surfaces, exploring the topics of surface electronic states, charge distribution at surfaces and interfaces, thermodynamic aspects of the equilibrium, role of collective excitations and related interactions.
+Module 1: After a summary of the main concepts in the physics of materials and solids, the lectures will illustrate the basic phenomenological and theoretical aspects of the physics of surfaces, thermodynamic aspects of the equilibrium, role of collective excitations and related interfaces, thermodynamic aspects of the equilibrium, role of collective excitations and related interfaces, thermodynamic aspects of the equilibrium, role of collective excitations and related interactions.
 The arising of new functionalities and properties at interfaces between different materials will be explored, as well as related applications and perspectives for nanotechnology.
 Some microscopy and surface characterization technique will be described.
 Module 2: Some advanced spectroscopies, based on the study of the interaction of the matter with radiation will be described, being the most powerful experimental tools to investigate the electronic and magnetic properties of complex materials.
 The importance of high brilliance synchrotron sources will be highlighted, for the achievement of the highest momentum and energy resolution.
-The described techniques will include X-ray Absorption, Photoemissionbased techniques, Resonant Inelastic X-ray Scattering, and applications to the investigation of some functionalities of complex materials will be explored.
+The described techniques will include X-ray Absorption, Photoemission-based techniques, Resonant Inelastic X-ray Scattering, and applications to the investigation of some functionalities of complex materials will be explored.